Immanuel Kant and John Wesley

 Works By and Essays Concerning Kant

 Abraham: Morally A Monster?

-An article (co-authored with Stephen R. Palmquist) published in the October, 2009, edition of The Journal of Religion of the University of Chicago and defending Abraham against Kant's charge of immoral conduct in the attempted slaying of his son.
-See also related addendum: Further Analogies.
+An article (co-authored with Stephen R. Palmquist) published in the October, 2009, edition of The Journal of Religion of the University of Chicago and defending Abraham against Kant's charge of immoral conduct in the attempted slaying of Abraham's son.
+See also a related addendum: Further Analogies.

 How Does The Student Know The Answer To 7+5?